 Most dogs love going in the car, as it usually means they’re going somewhere exciting – and they love to feel included.
 But if your pooch isn’t the best of travellers, you might want to consider restricting food until the journey is over.
 Instead, try giving him some cooled ginger tea, sweetened with manuka honey, before you set off.
 Other dog owners swear by a ginger snap biscuit to settle the stomach.

 You have a couple of options, and the choice comes down to what works best for both you and your dog.
 If your dog is used to being crated, and your boot is large enough, you can transport him in a metal or soft fabric travel crate, lined with comfy blankets.
 Include a favourite blanket and small treat inside.

-Help him feel relaxed
+Help your dog feel relaxed

-However you choose to transport him, help him to feel safe and relaxed in his doggy space for the duration of the journey, so he will be able to settle and make himself at home.
+However you choose to transport your dog, help him to feel safe and relaxed in his doggy space for the duration of the journey, so he will be able to settle and make himself at home.
 Make sure that he isn’t too cramped, that the temperature and sound levels are comfortable and that he doesn’t have direct sunlight shining on him.
 Anxious doggie travellers often benefit from the fresh air and interesting smells coming through the crack of a slightly open window.

 Why not look at your route beforehand and build a couple of dog-friendly toilet/relaxation stops into your journey?
 Not all motorway services are ideal for pets and can be quite noisy and frightening for some.
 Instead, do a bit of Googling and find a park or grassy area close to your route, where you can stop and take a wander in the fresh air together.
 It doesn’t have to take too long – 15-20 minutes will do nicely – and you’re both likely to continue with your journey feeling relaxed and refreshed.
 (A quick word of caution: if your chosen chill-out location is new to you and your dog, unless he has perfect recall it might be a good idea to keep him on lead.)